hegdeashwin/learning-backbone-marionette/README.md

 This training kit has been developed to learn the basics of Marionette - Backbone's framework and for those who:
 * Already have the basic knowledge/experience of Backbone.js;
 * Who wants to simplified Backbone application code with robust views;
-* Those who want to understand basic of Marionette framework before going to architecture solutions;
+* Those who want to understand basic of Marionette framework before moving towards the architecture solutions;

 ## Prerequisites
 * Understanding/Experience of Backbone.js;